decimoplays/CStat-Project/report.md

 **Trend**

 - A downward trend is visible from mid-2007 to early 2009, possibly reflecting the 2008 housing crisis.
-- The overall trend appears non-stationary, which justifies differencing in SARIMA modeling.
+- The overall trend appears non-stationary, which justifies differencing in `SARIMA` modeling.

 **Seasonality**

 - A repeating seasonal pattern is evident, especially visible as peaks around mid-year and dips near the start of each year.
-- This supports the use of a seasonal component (S) in SARIMA.
+- This supports the use of a seasonal component (S) in `SARIMA`.

 **Residuals**

 - The residuals fluctuate around zero, suggesting that the decomposition has effectively extracted the trend and seasonal structure.

-This decomposition confirms that a SARIMA model is appropriate, as the series exhibits both trend and seasonality, and is likely non-stationary.
+This decomposition confirms that a `SARIMA` model is appropriate, as the series exhibits both trend and seasonality, and is likely non-stationary.
 This tells us that we should do a simple and a combined difference.

 #### First differentiation
 To assess the stationarity of the average house sale price series, we applied a first-order differencing transformation and evaluated whether a deterministic trend remained.

 **Differencing**
 Differencing
-We computed the first difference:
+We computed the `first difference`:
 %TODO
 𝑌
 𝑡